-Protection of Vulnerable Adults (POVA) and Protection of Vulnerable Children (POVAC) training had been undertaken.
+Protection of Vulnerable Adults (POVA) and Protection of Vulnerable Children (POCA) training had been undertaken.
+However, not all staff had attended the training.
 There was no evidence of a corporate policy and/or procedure with regard to managing challenging behaviour.
-There was a need for all relevant staff to undertake